Cosmetics engineering

 Presentation and objectives

-The aim of this program is to train future engineers specializing in the interesting scientific fields of research and development in the cosmetics and well-being industries.
-Graduates join companies in France and abroad to fill executive positions in the main sectors of these industries (R&D manager, project management, forecasting, evaluation, regulatory affairs, purchasing manager, quality control manager, production manager, project manager, etc.).
-Graduates can go on to set up their own business.
+This program aims to train future engineers specializing in scientific fields relevant to research and development in the cosmetics and wellness industries.
+Graduates join companies in France and abroad to fill management positions in the main sectors of these industries (R&D manager, project management, forecasting, evaluation, regulatory affairs, purchasing manager, quality control manager, production manager, project manager, etc.).
+Graduates may also choose to start their own businesses.

-The teaching structure is designed to provide scientific training that will enable students to pursue their studies towards a doctorate.
-The courses are taught by academics and professionals from the industries concerned.
-The course draws on strong partnerships with numerous players in the cosmetics industry for teaching, internships and jobs, and is a member of cosmetics industry associations.
+The curriculum provides scientific training that allows students to pursue doctoral studies.
+Classes are taught by academics and professionals from the relevant industries.
+The program is based on strong partnerships with numerous players in the cosmetics industry for teaching, internships, and jobs, and is a member of cosmetics industry associations.

-This course also offers students who so wish a double degree in "technology and systems management", which is part of the "information systems management" specialization at the University of Montpellier's IAE.
+This program also offers students who wish to do so the opportunity to obtain a double degree in "technology and systems management," which is part of the "information systems management" program at the IAE business school of the University of Montpellier.

-This course is offered as an initial training program, with a 5-6 month internship per year, or as a sandwich course.
+This program is offered as initial training with a 5- to 6-month internship per year, but also as a work-study program.
 Recruitment is subject to selection.

 Know-how and skills

-The value of their training is linked to the skills acquired by students throughout the 4 semesters.
-These skills are imparted by university and industry lecturers, and thanks to a strong link with national and international industry.
-In the first semester of M1, a solid grounding in chemistry is complemented by the specialized multi-disciplinary training that is essential for working in the cosmetics and well-being industries.
-The second semester accentuates this specialization, which is then reinforced in the third semester to reach its full potential in the fourth.
-Throughout their training, students are involved in industrial project management.
-Thanks to this comprehensive training, students acquire the skills they need to integrate seamlessly into their chosen industrial environment.
+The value of their training is linked to the skills acquired by students throughout the four semesters.
+These skills are taught by university and industry lecturers and thanks to strong links with national and international industry.
+In the first semester of the M1, a solid foundation in chemistry is complemented by specialized multidisciplinary training that is essential for a career in the cosmetics and wellness industries.
+The second semester emphasizes this specialization, which is then reinforced in the third semester and completed in the fourth semester.
+Throughout the program, students are exposed to industrial project management.
+Thanks to this comprehensive training, students acquire the skills necessary for seamless integration into their chosen industrial environment.

 Organization

-The program is organized on a semester basis, with each semester representing 30 ECTS (a total of 4 semesters of 30 ECTS for 120 European credits).
-Studies take place over two years, and most students enter the Master's program in the first year, after a bachelor's degree.
-It is possible to enter the program directly in the second year, subject to prerequisites.
+This program is organized on a semester basis, with each semester representing 30 ECTS credits (a total of four semesters of 30 ECTS credits for 120 European credits).
+The program lasts two years, and most students enter the master's program in their first year, after completing a bachelor's degree.
+It is possible to enter the program directly in the second year, subject to certain prerequisites.

-The Master's degree is offered in initial training as well as on a sandwich course basis (apprenticeship and professional training contract):
+The master's degree is offered as an initial training program but also as a work-study program (apprenticeship and professional training contract):

-• Initial training: courses from September to February, followed by a 5/6 month work placement;
+- Initial training: classes from September to February, followed by a 5/6-month internship;

-• Work-study training: alternating periods of 1 to 2 months in training or in the company from September to February, then immersion in the company from around the beginning of February to the end of August.
+- Work-study program: alternating periods of 1 to 2 months in training or in a company from September to February, followed by immersion in a company from early February to late August approximately.

-The program is also open to continuing education and validation of prior learning.
+The program is also open to continuing education and the validation of prior learning.

-In initial training, an internship in M1 (4 to 6 months) and an internship in M2 (5 to 6 months) are compulsory.
+As part of the initial training program, an internship in M1 (4 to 6 months) and an internship in M2 (5 to 6 months) are mandatory.
 These internships take place during the second semester.

-Professional projects are an integral part of the program, right from the first year.
-These projects cover the main areas of R&D in the cosmetics industry, and are led by industrial experts in collaboration with the teaching team.
+Professional projects are an integral part of the program, starting in the first year.
+These projects cover the main areas of R&D in the cosmetics industry and are led by industry professionals in collaboration with the teaching team.

 Target audience and prerequisites

-This program is aimed at students with a Bac + 3 diploma, mainly a Chemistry or Chemistry/Biology degree, or an equivalent diploma (180 ECTS).
-Recruitment is selective and open nationally and internationally (via "études en France", Campus France).
+This program is intended for students with a bachelor's degree, primarily in chemistry, chemistry/biology, or an equivalent degree (180 ECTS credits).
+Recruitment is selective and open to applicants from France and abroad (via "Études en France," Campus France).

-Direct access to the Master 2 program may be possible, subject to prerequisites in the specialized fields covered by the first year of the Cosmetics Engineering program.
+Direct admission to the second year of the master's program is possible, subject to prerequisites in the specialized fields covered in the first year of the Cosmetics Engineering program.

-• Prerequisites: A solid knowledge of chemistry and a good general knowledge are required.
-The prerequisites for direct access to Master 2 cover the same specialized fields as those taught in the first year of the cosmetics engineering course.
+- Prerequisites: Solid knowledge of chemistry and a good general education are required.
+The prerequisites for direct admission to the second year of the master's program cover specialized areas equivalent to those taught in the first year of the cosmetics engineering program.

-• Recommended prerequisites: Students recruited must be self-reliant and have a good capacity for work.
+- Recommended prerequisites: Students recruited must demonstrate independence and a strong work ethic.
 Foreign language skills are desirable.

-• In France: you can continue your studies at doctoral level.
+- In France: you can continue your studies at the doctoral level.

-• Abroad: You have 300 ECTS credits to pursue your studies abroad.
+- Abroad: you have earned 300 ECTS credits, allowing you to continue your studies abroad.

-• Bridges and reorientation: You can take a double degree with the IAE at the University of Montpellier.
+- Transfer programs and reorientations: You can pursue a dual degree with the IAE at the University of Montpellier.

 Professional integration